 Jenny is our creative visionary and guiding light.
 She says her job means “dealing with a lot of paperwork, writing loads of reports and talking about creativity - preferably with mounds of tea (I take mine with two sugars btw)”.

 Jenny started out wanting to be an actor, but quickly decided it wasn’t for her.
 After a stint as a secretary she landed her first job in the arts as a Fundraiser for English Touring Opera.
-Since then, she’s built a 20-year career in the arts working for local authorities, Arts Council England, The Tricycle (now The Kiln) and leading her own creative agency, Take the Space.
+Since then, she’s built a 20-year career in the arts working for local authorities, Arts Council England and The Tricycle (now The Kiln).

 About working at Revoluton, Jenny says: “It’s been brilliant and Luton is one of the most exciting places I have worked because there are talented folk everywhere”.

 Jenny is an accredited coach, Clore Fellow 2007-2009 and AIM (Association of Independent Museums) Fellow 2018.

 Ange is too busy holding Revoluton Arts together to write her profile :)